Biblink02/WebSDR-Transceiver/README.md

 ### 4.2 The Audio Demodulation Flowgraph

 Now that we understand how the signal travels from satellite to digital samples, let's look at the actual GNU Radio flowgraph that extracts audio from those I/Q samples.
-This is the heart of SATCOM's audio workers—the signal processing chain that turns complex numbers into sound.
+This is the heart of SATCOM's audio workers-the signal processing chain that turns complex numbers into sound.

 #### The Complete Audio Processing Chain